davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 Currently the pattern library defines just under 100 patterns.
 Each pattern comprises:

-- Exactly one `.scss` file
+- Exactly one `.scss` file.
-- Exactly one `.mustache` file
+- Exactly one `.mustache` file.
-- One or more `.json` files, one per pattern variant
+- One or more `.json` files, one per pattern variant.
-- Zero or one `.js` files, built in the second pass
+- Zero or one `.js` files, built in the second pass.
 - Exactly one `.yaml` file to define the data structure.
-This is helpful when integrating the patterns into the site, and will be expanded on in the forthcoming companion post.
+This is helpful when integrating the patterns into the site and will be expanded on in the forthcoming companion post.

 Each pattern's accessibility was tested using Khan Academy's [tota11y](https://khan.github.io/tota11y/) for accessibility testing in the browser.